Educational neuroscience: The role of educators

 Mason supports calls for a two-way constructive collaboration between neuroscience and education, whereby, rather than neuroscience research simply being applied to education, findings from neuroscience research would be used to constrain educational theorizing.
 In return, education would influence the types of research questions and experimental paradigms used in neuroscience research.
 Mason also gives the example that while pedagogical practice in the classroom may give rise to educational questions regarding the emotional bases of performance on school tasks, neuroscience has the potential to reveal the brain basis of higher-order thinking processes and thus may help to understand the role that emotion plays in learning and open new areas of study of emotional thought in the classroom.

 Neuromyths

-The term "neuromyths" was first coined by an OECD report on understanding the brain.
+The term "neuromyths" was first coined by an OECD report on understanding the brain; its synonym is "neurononsense".
 The term refers to the translation of scientific findings into misinformation regarding education.
 The OECD report highlights three neuromyths for special attention, although several others have been identified by researchers such as Usha Goswami.